learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ![png](index_files/index_34_0.png)

-## Create a train test split with a test size of 40%
+## Create a train-test split with a test size of 40%

-This is a relatively big training set.
-Feel free to make it smaller (down to ~20%), but for an initial run you can try smaller training sets so the computation time is more manageable.
+This is a relatively big training set, so you can assign 40% to the test set.
+Set the `random_state` to 42.

-For now, simply use the original data and not the principal components.
-We looked at the PC's first to get a sense of our correlation structure, and to see how we can downsize our data without losing too much information.
-In what's next, you'll make PCA part of the pipeline!!

 ```python